biometrixtech/plans/documentation/api_demo.md

 * `goal_text` will typically be empty and is reserved for future use.
 * `equipment_required` is a list of equipment required for the exercise that can be displayed to the end user

-_Note: There is an option for a more detailed version of `assigned_exercise` object.
+_Note: There is an option for a more detailed version of the  `assigned_exercise` object.
 Please refer to our expanded API documentation._

 ### Exercise Goal
 * `exercise_goal` will have the following schema: